 If your finalist has worked for UWF or any Florida Retirement System employer in the recent past, please be sure you contact Human Resources and receive clearance prior to making an offer of employment.
 There are many factors that come in to play when rehiring an employee.
 All rehires (even if they were just terminated the day before) must complete a new Florida Retirement System (FRS) Certification Form and must be cleared by our Employment Section before starting to work.
 This is required because certain restrictions apply to hiring former employees who are collecting a pension or who have taken any kind of distribution from their FRS Investment Plan or Optional Retirement Program (ORP).
 Other documentation requirements depend on the particular circumstances and how long the person has been gone.

-In the event a UWF new hire will be working at a remote location and will not be able to present original documents to an on-campus UWF representative, a notary public may complete the employer's section (Section 2) of the Form I-9 on our behalf.
-The new Remote Location Process has been added to the I-9 package on the Human Resources web site.
+In the event a UWF new hire will be working at a remote location and will not be able to present original documents to an on-campus UWF representative, an authorized representative may complete the employer's section (Section 2) of the Form I-9 on our behalf.
+The remote hire may utilize a part of the CUPA-HR Consortium for this purpose.
+The Hiring department should contact Human Resources with the new hire’s zip code so we can provide a list of institutions which participate in the CUPA-HR I-9 Consortium.
+These institutions agree to complete the I-9 on our behalf and return it to the New Hire to send to UWF.

 Cell Phone Allowances